ESG Topics A-Z

 Challenges

-- The acquisition of businesses such as Pioneer Foods extends our agricultural footprint and will take time to assess capability and implement our global programs.
+- The acquisition of businesses such as Pioneer Foods extends our agricultural footprint and will take time to assess capabilities and implement our global programs.

 - We continue to see an increase in changes to local pesticide regulations, especially in the EU, and the speed at which these changes are introduced is impacting global supply chains.